Planning for College

 There are many other advantages to working on campus.
 Not only does it save time and money from constantly commuting between two locations, but it helps students build a sense of community with the University.
 Student employment also offers those students with little to no employment history a chance to begin building a resume and necessary career skills.
 Students also are able to get work relating to their field of interest, which can be useful for post-graduation endeavors.

 High school is over.
 You've graduated and now you have a whole summer to get ready to start the next big adventure: college life.
 There is a lot you can do to get ready for this big step.
-By now you've hopefully figured out your living situation, whether you're going to be staying at home with the family, hitting up the dorms with your peers, or going out into the real world to rent your own place.
+By now you've hopefully figured out your living situation, whether you're going to be staying at home with the family, living in the residence halls with your peers, or going out into the real world to rent your own place.
 Regardless, it's time to go through your closet and junk drawers and decide what's worth keeping and what's going to be left behind.

 College is a journey, but before you embark make sure you're prepared.
-Touring the dorms and campus is a good place to start.
+Touring the residence halls and campus is a good place to start.
 For the next four years the University is going to be your home, and it's best to know your way around.
-The University of Nevada, Reno, offers plenty of opportunities to tour the campus in the summer, and for students living in the dorms there are dorm tours as well.
+The University of Nevada, Reno, offers plenty of opportunities to tour campus throughout the year, and for students interested in living on campus, there are residence hall tours as well.

 But that's not the only key to getting ready for the big change.
 Knowing your way around is one thing, but what do you do when you get there?
 If you haven't registered for classes already, now's a good time to do so, and then you need to get ready for those as well.
 Buy your books, notebooks, pencils, and any other school supplies that you'll need.
 Having it before classes actually start helps avoid those frantic scrambles for things last minute.